With pretty pictures everywhere online, it’s easy to play the comparison game. But I want you to know how to avoid it at all costs!

 But – newsflash – no home this side of heaven is perfect.
 But you can learn to love your home, the home you have right now.

-Well, on this last day of the series, I really want you to understand something.
+I really want you to understand something.
 It’s something I believe with my whole heart.

 Comparison is a trap.